-1 person fatally stabbed at west Phoenix apartment complex
+1 dead, 2 hurt in stabbing at west Phoenix apartment complex

-PHOENIX (AP) - Police say one person is dead after a stabbing at a west Phoenix apartment complex.
+PHOENIX (AP) - Police say one person is dead and two others wounded in a stabbing at a west Phoenix apartment complex.

 They say the stabbing happened around 4:45 p.m.
-Thursday.
+Thursday and two suspects are in custody.

-Police didn’t immediately release the victim’s name or any information about a suspect in the fatal stabbing.
+Police didn’t immediately release the names of the victims or any information about the suspects.

-It was initially reported that multiple people may have been stabbed at the apartment complex, but police say it appears there is only the one victim.

 Sign up for Daily Newsletters